Do you want to update your DNS when your IP changes? Are you using a router running OpenWRT and Cloudflare? Then this short guide is perfect for you!

 - Zone, DNS: Edit

-Under Zone Resources, select Include, then Specific Zone and select your domain, e.g. example.com.
+Under Zone Resources, select Include, then Specific Zone and choose your domain, e.g., example.com.
 Hit Continue to summary and then Create Token.

 Remember to take note of this token as you’ll need it later.